grwna/Tucil3_13523035_13523117/README.md

 ---

 ### Running the Application
-**Before compiling and running the application.
+❗❗❗**Before compiling and running the application.
 Make sure to change `JAVAFX` path in makefile to your JavaFX installation path.**

 Compile using `make build`